News from Mum Love

 After a baby arrives, it's common to find yourself wondering where you went.
 Not in a dramatic way, just a quiet, nagging sense that the person you were before is harder to find.
 You're not alone, and there are ways through it.

-What Mothers bring back to the workplace: Lessons from the University of Motherhood
+What Mothers bring back to the workplace

 Feeling like you lost a part of yourself when you became a mum is more common than most people admit.
 But alongside that identity shift, something else is quietly happening, and it is worth paying attention to.